-Seriously, who doesn’t love Potstickers?
-The fragrant, chewy dough glistening with sesame oil, the burst of flavor and aroma as your teeth tear into the super-hot, ginger-kissed filling, the contrast of the salty, spicy, tart, deliciously cool sauce.
+Who doesn’t love Potstickers?
+A fragrant, chewy dough glistening with sesame oil, the burst of flavor and aroma as your teeth tear into the super-hot, ginger-kissed filling, the contrast of the salty, spicy, tart, deliciously cool sauce.

 But whether we know potstickers as Chinese Jiaozi (Jowd-zah) or Japanese gyoza (Gi-yoooo-za), most of us have never made them at home.